Languages of South Asia

 Map of language families in South Asia.

-South Asia is home to several hundred languages, spanning the countries of Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
-It is home to the fourth most spoken language in the world, Hindi–Urdu; the seventh most spoken language, Bengali; and thirteenth most spoken language, Punjabi.
+South Asia is home to several hundred languages, spanning the countries of Afghanistan, Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan, and Sri Lanka.
+It is home to the third most spoken language in the world, Hindi–Urdu; the seventh most spoken language, Bengali; and thirteenth most spoken language, Punjabi.
 (Note: combining both western and eastern Punjabi) Languages like Bengali, Tamil and Nepali have official/national status in more than one country of this region.
 The languages in the region mostly comprise Indo-Iranic and Dravidian languages, and further members of other language families like Austroasiatic, and Tibeto-Burman languages.

 Geographical distribution

 Geolinguistically, the Indo-Aryan, Dravidian and Munda language groups are predominantly distributed across the Indian subcontinent.
 The term Indic languages is also used to refer to these languages, though it may be narrowed to refer only to Indo-Aryan and Dravidian languages.
 The subcontinent is also home to a few language isolates, like Burushaski, Kusunda, Nihali, and Vedda.

 Areally, the influence of the languages extend beyond the subcontinent into other neighbouring Southern Asian as well as East and Southeast Asian regions, and the extended linguistic area is known as Indosphere.
 Narrowly, the sprachbund of Indic languages and other geopolitically neighbouring languages is known as South Asian languages (which includes Eastern-Iranic and Nuristani languages; Central- and Western- Tibeto-Burman linkages; and Khasic languages).

 The Iranian Plateau, located west of the subcontinent, is home to Iranic languages, beginning with Pashto of Pashtunistan and Balochi of Balochistan in the eastern-side of the plateau.
 Persian is spoken in the central plateau, with varieties like Dari in Afghanistan, Farsi in Iran and Tajik in Tajikistan.
 Pamir languages are spoken in the Pamir Mountains, located to the north of Hindu Kush and Karakoram ranges.
 Kafiri languages are spoken in pockets at the northern intersection of the plateau and the subcontinent.

 Tibeto-Burman languages (of the Trans-Himalayan family) are spoken in and beyond the regions of the Himalayan and Indo-Burman Ranges, predominantly on the Tibetan Plateau and Burma.
 Also beginning at the Indo-Burman Ranges, Khasi–Palaungic languages (of the Austroasiatic family) and Northwestern Tai languages (of the Kra–Dai family) are spoken in the Southeast Asian Massif.

 Andamanese languages are spoken on the Andaman Islands.